Skip to content

 molq submit slurm --cpus 8 --mem 32G --time 4h python train.py

-molq submit slurm --gpus 2 --queue gpu --block python train.py
+molq submit slurm --gpus 2 --partition gpu --block python train.py

 # Retries